Swetadas-1718/Human-Activity-Recognition-using-smartphones-sensor-data/README.md

 - Each datapoint corresponds one of the 6 Activities.

 ## Problem Statement
-Given a new datapoint we have to predict the Activity
+Given a new datapoint, we have to predict the Activity